BrianGenisio/learnharmony/content/lessons/classes.md

 Classes are now first-class concepts in JavaScript.
 Having a syntax for class declaration standardizes the class definition approaches.
 It enables extension, super, and static capabilities in a well-defined, expected way.

 Classes are mostly made up of a special "constructor" method, and any other method you may need on the class.
-Prototypal inheritance will happen to new objects just like the ES5 mechanism of adding functoins to a class's prototype.
+Prototypal inheritance will happen to new objects just like the ES5 mechanism of adding functions to a class's prototype.

 ```javascript
 class Person {